Linux in a Bit's Blog

 Unlike Reticulum, Meshtastic works almost exclusively over LoRa and relies on flood routing.
 Flood routing gets exponentially less and less efficient for each node that is added, so their current limit is around 32 nodes and likely won't increase by much any time soon.

 Meshtastic's stack can run entirely on a microcontroller, while RNode currently requires a separate device like a Raspberry Pi Zero to handle routing.
-However, this might not be the case soon, as a port of Reticulum to C++ is currently in development.
+However this might not be the case soon, as a port of Reticulum to C++ is currently in development.

-Meshtastic's encryption is optional, and radios share encryption keys network-wide, while Reticulum requires encryption and has forward secrecy, meaning that if a connection's key is compromised, no previous or future connections, even to the same destination, will be compromised.
+Meshtastic's encryption is optional, and radios share used to share encryption keys network-wide, while Reticulum requires encryption and has forward secrecy, meaning that if a connection's key is compromised, no previous or future connections, even to the same destination, will be compromised.
 This means the only real way to completely break Reticulum's encryption is to compromise the sender or recipient directly.

 Getting Started